Key takeaways

 | Starter | $59/mo per org | 250 interactions, unlimited seats |

-Hidden costs: Interactions don't roll over; add-on interactions available but create variable costs.
+Hidden costs: Subscription interactions don't roll over month to month; add-on interactions roll over for one billing period.
 Heavy-use teams may burn through allocations quickly.

 Competitive Positioning